KarthikSambhuR/HyperionChat/README.md

 ## 📸 UI Preview

-Here’s a look at Hyperion Chat in action:
+Here’s a look at Zenith Chat in action:

 <div align="center">
   <table>